 The iPhone X is right for you if:

-- You don’t mind paying the higher price for all its fantastic features
+- You don’t mind paying a higher price

 - You’re an avid photographer and use your phone as your main camera